 Cherry decided to focus on the cocktail party problem, which is how we select an auditory stream when several ones are present.
 He found out that the unattended input is not processed and so there must be some sort of bottleneck where we filter auditory information.

-Treisman's idea is that the bottleneck is located at the beginning of the process and so there is little or no processing on the unattended input, but this theory is too rigid, while theory is more flexible and there is a flexible filter than can allows us to process some information of the unattended input.
-Deutch and Deutch's theory instead imagined that the unattended input is completely processed like the attended one and that only in the end there is a selection between them.
+Broadbent’s idea is that the bottleneck is located at the beginning of the process and so there is little or no processing on the unattended input, but this theory is too rigid, while Treisman’s theory is more flexible and there is a flexible filter than can allows us to process some information of the unattended input.
+Deutch and Deutch's theory instead imagined that the unattended input is completely processed like the attended one and that only in the end there is a selection between them and the most important stimuli determine our response.
 All these three theories resulted too rigid from some point of view.
-In reality, there is some process of the unattended input because, if we hear in the unattended stimulus our name that information is coded and reach consciousness, there are some words that are important for us that we code.
+In reality, there is some process of the unattended input because, if we hear in the unattended stimulus our name that information is coded and reaches consciousness, there are some words that are important for us that we code, also they de-emphasized top-down process.

 Focused visual attention